chris-prener/testDriveR/README.md

 ## Current Data

-The package currently contains three data tables:
+The package currently contains five data tables:

   - `auto17` - A data set containing model year 2017 vehicles for sale
     in the United States